 One of the issues you’ll struggle with following the suicide of a family member is to come to terms with the reasons a person had for killing his or her self.
 The pathway a person takes to make the ultimate of all life’s decisions, the determination to commit suicide, is markedly different for every person.
 Noting that blanket generalizations are imperfect when it comes to underlying motivations, there are six more common underlying reasons a person commits suicide, according to research reported in Psychology Today.

-Depression represents one of the most common underlying motivating factors that compels a person to consider taking his or her life.
+Depression represents one of the most common underlying motivating factors that compel a person to consider taking his or her life.
 In most situations, when a person is depressed and has suicidal ideations, loved ones around this individual very well may unaware of what this person is truly considering.
 They may recognize that an individual is unhappy, but may never fully appreciate how badly that person feels.
 Indeed, a depressed loved on may have reached a point at which he or she concluded that the world would be a better place without that individual’s presence in it.

 In the case of some suicides, the victim is laboring under a psychosis of some sort, or another kind of truly debilitating mental health condition.
 An individual suffering from some sort of psychosis, or psychotic break, may reason that the only way in which he or she will experience any relief from the demons that haunt his or her life is to end it all.

 A smaller percentage of people who kill themselves are impulsive.
 They take action, even negative action, in a manner that some people might fairly describe as being thoughtless and careless.
-The impulsivity of some people, when combined with the use of mind altering substances, can result in rash, negative, and permanent action, like suicide.
+The impulsivity of some people, when combined with the use of mind-altering substances, can result in rash, negative, and permanent action, like suicide.

-Finally, another of the primary underlying causes of a suicide is a mistake.
+Finally, another of the primary underlying causes of suicide is a mistake.
 There are two types of mistakes that crop up in discussions of suicide.

 First, there is the Romeo and Juliet type of mistake leading to suicide.
 This is the type of suicide that was motivated by factually incorrect information.
 For example, a number of suicides occur each year because an individual receives incorrect information that leads a person to end his or her life.

 Second, there are a small number of what appear to be and ultimately are classified as suicides that really are not correctly identified.
 In other words, a person was engaged in some sort of activity directly before and that did cause his or her death.
 For example, there are a small number of people who experiment with oxygen deprivation as a means to heightening things like their response to sexual stimulation.
-These activities can involve hanging as means to lessen oxygen flow into the body.
+These activities can involve hanging as a means to lessen oxygen flow into the body.
 Something goes awry, the individual is killed, and family and friends think the death was a suicide by hanging.

 The Grief Process When a Loved One Commits Suicide